 If your baby is in the cruising stage (where she can hold on to things to stand and move around them), you must buy a water table this summer!
 She will get completely, totally soaked — and she will totally LOVE it!

-4. Set up a baby pool and umbrella in your yard.
+4. Set up a baby pool in your yard.

 The trick is not to fill it up with more than a few inches of water.
 This way your baby can splash away but not be in as much danger.
 She’ll be slip-sliding all around and having the grandest time, especially if you throw some bath toys in there and maybe a beach ball or two!
 Remember — always, always supervise your baby when she’s around water.